 - Always stay safe by practicing the universal precautions and use protective equipment if on hand.
 A laceration often involves excessive bleeding and it is vital to avoid exposure to the blood if possible.

 - Control the bleeding since the main issue of concern is blood loss.
 Apply direct pressure on the laceration while holding it above the heart for 15 minutes.
 If the bleeding continues, utilize the pressure points.
-A tourniquet must be avoided unless medical attention is delayed for several hours.
+Avoid using a tourniquet unless there is a delay in medical attention for several hours.

-- Stitches are required for a wide or deep laceration.
-If stitches are needed, the individual must be taken to the nearest emergency department.
+- The doctor places stitches for a wide or deep laceration.
+If stitches are necessary, bring the individual to the nearest emergency department.
 Even though a large laceration can heal without stitches, having it stitched can promote better healing, lower the risk for infection and prevent scarring.

 - For a small laceration that does not require stitches, an antiseptic ointment with butterfly closures are enough.
 These can keep the wound clean as well as prevent scarring.

-- The laceration must be covered with sterile gauze and tape in place or cover with roller gauze.
+- Cover the wound with sterile gauze and tape in place or cover with roller gauze.

 - Pain medications can be given since a laceration can cause intense pain.

 Monitor for the signs of infection and change the dressing daily.
-The laceration must be cleansed every time the dressing is changed.
+The wound requires cleansing during every dressing change.